This must be the place

 History 130

-Open to Freshman and Sophomores
+Open to Ninth and Tenth Graders

 How did the universe begin?
 How has the universe developed over time?
 How do humans fit into this evolving story?
 Where is the future heading?
 These are questions that origin stories from different cultures have addressed for thousands of years.
 This course explores the modern scientific origin story of how the universe and life within it has grown more complex over the last 13.8 billion years.
 This tale, itself thousands of years in the making, has been woven together by a wide spectrum of thinkers and scholars from numerous scientific and historical fields.
 Together, students will engage powerful ideas and common themes across the entire time scale of history, from the Big Bang and creation of star systems to the emergence of the Earth’s first microorganisms and the recent rise of human societies.
 Because Big History relies upon content, concepts and texts drawn from many disciplines, students will need to carefully weigh how scholars develop and justify their claims about the past, and how, over time, new claims serve to refute or refine earlier ones.
 Students will also have the opportunity to create their own narratives, explanations and arguments in response to Big History’s essential questions.
 Each 100-level history course provides students with a foundation of core skills, including source analysis, discussion and debate, inquiry-based research, and analytical writing and presentation.